 Developing A Learning Continuity Plan

-The following sections offer ideas for maintaining learning continuity.
+The following sections offer ideas for online content and strategies.
 These suggestions were developed by staff in our office, CMU faculty, and incorporates ideas from peer teaching and learning teams across the country (e.g., Suffolk University Center for Teaching and Scholarly Excellence and Simmons University Faculty Fellows Hub).

 Each idea can be used independently, added to, edited, and/or used in conjunction with elements from other suggestions.
 This collection is not meant to address every possible scenario, and we recognize that every instructional situation is unique.
-Precisely which strategies you implement will be a function of the needs of your class, the anticipated duration of the course displacement, how you prepared your students in advance, and your readiness to use certain tools and systems.
+Precisely which strategies you implement will be a function of the needs of your class, how prepared your students are, and your readiness to use certain tools and systems.

 Adding, Organizing, and Deleting Course Content and Files in Blackboard